canneltigrou/LedScreenProjectSEVRI/README.md

 # LedScreenProjectSEVRI
 *a project with SEVRI, to diplay smileys on a LED display.*

-The project was in majority made withe an huge help of Michael VO, for SEVRI.
+The project was in majority made with a huge help of Michael VO, for SEVRI.
 We use a Raspberry Pie, with AdaFruit to link the raspberry to a LED Display.

 ## The purpose
-The raspberry is link to an automaton that gives in real time how is the production (bad, middle, good).
+The raspberry is linked to an automaton that gives in real time how is the production (bad, middle, good).
 In the LED display, a corresponding smiley is displayed.
 There are 8 smileys displayed, corresponding to the 8 past informations.
 There is also a displayed number corresponding to the speed (communicated by the automaton too).
 We used 4 RGB serial P5-LED panels with the Raspberry Pi.
 <img src="https://github.com/canneltigrou/LedScreenProjectSEVRI/blob/master/SEVRI_pgrm/example/IMG_20200822_113504.jpg" width="500">